gmontana/CollaborativePickAndPlaceEnv/README.md

 # Overview

-This project simulates a scenario where multiple agents collaborate in a task-oriented environment.
+This project provides a Gym environment to test multi-agent reinforcement learning algorithms.
+In this grid-world environment, multiple agents learn a collaborative pick and place task.
 Agents are designed with different abilities, making them heterogeneous: some can only pick up objects, while others are responsible for placing these objects in specified goal locations.

 ### Agent Roles